TERMS OF BUSINESS

 DATA PROTECTION

-We are subject to the requirements of General Data Protection Regulation (GDPR) 2018 and the Irish data Protection Act 2018.
+We are subject to the requirements of General Data Protection Regulation (GDPR) 2018 and the Irish Data Protection Act 2018.

 Irish Mortgage Network Ltd trading as Finance Matters is committed to protecting and respecting your privacy.
 We wish to be transparent on how we process your data and show you that we are accountable with the GDPR in relation to not only processing your data but ensuring you understand your rights as a client.